Waternet Queen’s Day Challenge: Pee Race

 This is a strong example of ambient behavior-change design.
 Here “ambient” means the intervention lives in the environment, right where the decision happens, not in a banner ad or a TV spot.

 It works because the feedback is immediate, the experience is social by default, and the “right” behavior feels more fun than the “wrong” behavior.
 That combination reduces friction and replaces shame with competition.
+This is the kind of public-space activation brands should copy when the goal is behavior change, not sentiment.

 • Move the message to the moment.
 Put the interaction where the behavior happens, not weeks earlier in a campaign feed.